 Gulet Cruises in Bodrum Boarding starts at 3:30 p.m. from Bodrum Port.
 On the first day, depends on clients wish our boat can be anchored at Bodrum Port or in a bay around Bodrum.

-After the paper work at customs is completed we will set sail to Kos Island.
-Asclepion , known to be the birth place of Hippocrates, 'the Father of Medical Sciences', is located here.
-All the East-Mediterrenean people with health problems were treated in Kos (İstankoy). İstankoy; the second largest island of the 12 islands (Dodecanese islands) has a very mild climate and very fertile lands.
+After the paperwork at customs is completed we will set sail to Kos Island.
+Asclepion, known to be the birthplace of Hippocrates, ‘the Father of Medical Sciences’, is located here.
+All the East-Mediterranean people with health problems were treated in Kos (İstankoy). İstankoy; the second-largest island of the 12 islands (Dodecanese islands) has a very mild climate and very fertile lands.

-The island houses a 560-year-old tree, a 211-year-old fountain and a 290 km long beach.
-Kos is one of the islands with the best night life.
-Nafklirou, a street full of bars, is always crowded, colourful, and full of life.
+The island houses a 560-year-old tree, a 211-year-old fountain, and a 290 km long beach.
+Kos is one of the islands with the best nightlife.
+Nafklirou, a street full of bars, is always crowded, colorful, and full of life.

 Nysiros – Tilos

-Early in the morning we will set sail to Nisiros.
-The volcano on Nisiros island- which means 'the place with figs'- in the Aegean Sea- erupted in 1422 and is still active.
-Nikea village located on the side of the crater is constituted with white streets and a mosaic-style square.
+Early in the morning, we will set sail to Nisiros.
+The volcano on Nisiros island- which means ‘the place with figs’- in the Aegean Sea- erupted in 1422 and is still active.
+Nikea village located on the side of the crater is constituted of white streets and a mosaic-style square.

 Sailing to Rhodes early in the morning.
 Rhodes is the largest of the Dodecanese islands.
 The island is a very popular holiday place as it has one of the best-protected and the largest European Medieval city and has warm weather 300 days of a year.
 Rhodes has been a home for many civilizations; starting with the knights of St.John in the Middle Ages, then Ottomans and İtalians; thus the island has a unique historical harmony and beauty.